Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G31UVK980/untitled">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G14UVQM8K/recycle">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">30-year-old virgin Kiyoshi Adachi discovers he has the ability to hear people's thoughts when he<br>touches them.
-It's mostly a daily annoyance, until his powers reveal that his handsome and<br>popular coworker Yuichi Kurosawa only has eyes for him!</p>
+<p align="center">Kunai heads to the town of Rookie to farm for magical items in the Prison<br>Labyrinth there.
+He's accompanied by Mikan and Yukikaze, and sparks are sure to fly.</p>
 </td>
 </tr>
 </table>